-- 18. Cultural projects that support tourism. - 19.
-Connecting communities to outdoor recreational opportunities and related businesses to support adventure tourism. - Repurposing of obsolete buildings with economic development potential.
+- 1. Cultural projects that will bring significant numbers of residents from outside the Tobacco Region to the Region. - 2.
+Connecting communities to outdoor recreational opportunities and related businesses to support adventure tourism that will bring significant numbers of residents from outside the Tobacco Region to the Region.